audreylouie/Airport-cache/README.md

 # Airport-cache
-Simulation of page replacement algorithms for FIFO and LRU We will use airport.csv file as a file backing up the cache, and simulate the situation where a user searches the information about an airport using its three-letter code (e.g., JFK, LGA, etc.)
+Simulation of page replacement algorithms for FIFO and LRU.

+We will use airport.csv file as a file backing up the cache, and simulate the situation where a user searches the information about an airport using its three-letter code (e.g., JFK, LGA, etc.)

 # Methods - Interface Cache